Rafael Vieira (footballer, born 1992)

-Rafael José Fernandes Teixeira Vieira, known as Rafael Vieira or Rafa Vieira (born 9 July 1992) is a Portuguese professional footballer who plays as a centre-back for Paços de Ferreira.
+Rafael José Fernandes Teixeira Vieira, known as Rafael Vieira or Rafa Vieira (born 9 July 1992) is a Portuguese professional footballer who plays as a centre-back for Liga 3 club Paços de Ferreira.

 Club career

 He made his professional debut in the Segunda Liga for Vitória SC B on 18 August 2012 in a game against Sporting B.

 On 9 June 2021, he moved to Nacional on a two-year contract.

 On 30 June 2023, Vieira joined Saudi First Division side Al-Bukiryah.

 On 9 August 2023, Vieira left Al-Bukiryah without playing a single game and joined Leixões.

 On 7 August 2025, Vieira moved to Paços de Ferreira on a one-season deal.